-Of course, I have gone through some really hard times that forced me to learn about self-care and implement solid self-care strategies since then.
-I think it is also important to create a self-care toolkit that is your go to for times of immediate need.
+I have gone through some really hard times that have forced me to learn the importance of self-care (especially in mental health recovery).
+I learned how to create a self-care plan using the strategies I am going to tell about.
+I think it is also important to create a self-care toolkit that is your “go-to” for times of immediate need.
 Some times you may want to think of this as an “emergency” self-care toolkit because you don’t need all of the items in it on a regular basis.

-Since true self-care is built as a 3 part model, (which you can read about in the first part of this Self Care Series-What Self-Care Really Mean and Why is it Important for Your Mental Health) then it stands to reason your toolkit should be built address those aspects of self care.
+Since true self-care is built as a 3 part model, (which you can read about in the first part of this Self Care Series- ✅What Self-Care Really Mean and Why is it Important for Your Mental Health) then it stands to reason your toolkit should be built address those aspects of

 This post contains affiliate links.
 This just means that at no extra cost to you I receive a small commission if you purchase something through the links in this post.
 This is one of the ways I support my blog.
 Read my full disclosure policy.

 If you haven’t already, you need to create a self-care plan that becomes a routine.
 This is the most vital part of your self-care toolkit.
-To get started creating a sold self-care plan, read How to Create a Self-Care Plan.
+To get started creating a sold self-care plan, read How To Create A Self-Care Plan [In Just 7 Easy Steps].

 Having self-care strategies that you practice is another very important part to have in your self-care toolkit.
 These strategies should be part of your self-care plan so that they become part of your self-care routine.
 But also so that you have something to refer to when your self-care gets a little out of whack and you need to get back on track with taking care of yourself-physically, mentally, and emotionally.